julian-west/python_portfolio_tracker/README.md

 ## Current limitations

+- Only available for USD denominated stocks (I may put in a currency converter in the future)
 - Data processing and analysis is completed in memory which may not scale we to portfolios with many different positions
 - Stock price data is loaded from `yahooFinance` (using the `ffn` library), the veracity of this data source may not be 100% and it can also take a long time to load data

 ## Running Tests

 PyTest is used for running tests in this project.
-In order to run tests, run the following command in the project directory (make sure libraries in test_requirements.txt are installed):
+If running on Linux or Mac and you have `Make` installed you can run tests using the `make test` command from the Makefile.

+Alternatively, tests can be run using `pytest` directly using the following command:

 ```bash
 pytest --cov-config=.coveragerc --cov=src